-Please note that while the Communication and Problem-Solving Policy should be used to address most workplace problems between employees, it is not intended to address situations in which illegal activity is suspected, or where there may be imminent harm to persons or property.
-If an employee suspects any of these activities, he/she should immediately report the matter to a manager, the Human Resources Manager or the Executive Director.
+Please note that while the Communication and Problem-Solving Policy should be used to address most workplace problems between employees, it is not intended to address situations in which illegal or unethical activity or a breach of fiduciary duty is suspected, or where there may be imminent harm to persons or property.
+If an employee suspects any of these activities, he/she should immediately report the matter to a manager, the Human Resources Manager-the General Counsel orer the Executive Director.
+If the General Counsel becomes aware of a suspected legal or ethical violation or breach of fiduciary duty, he/she shall report evidence of the breach or violation to the Executive Director.